kubernetes/website/content/en/docs/reference/glossary/podpreset.md

 tags:
 - operation
 ---
- An API object that injects information such as secrets, volume mounts, and environment variables into pods at creation time.
+ An API object that injects information such as secrets, volume mounts, and environment variables into {{< glossary_tooltip text="pods" term_id="pod" >}} at creation time.

 <!--more-->